ForgeRock/secret-agent/README.md

   # AZURE_TENANT_ID: # OPTIONAL: Update if using Azure Key Vault
   # AZURE_CLIENT_ID: # OPTIONAL: Update if using Azure Key Vault
   # AZURE_CLIENT_SECRET: # OPTIONAL: Update if using Azure Key Vault
-  # -- or --
-  AZURE_MANAGED_ID: "true" # OPTIONAL: set to true if Azure using Azure Managed Ids
 ```

 ### Importing your own secrets